The WWF is run at a local level by the following offices...

 Places – reducing the negative impacts, and increasing the positive ones, on landscapes, waterscapes and seascapes in which food is produced – protecting, sustainably managing and restoring these ecosystems to ensure that all ecosystem services (including food production) are optimized

-Prosperity – working towards a food systems transformation that improves livelihoods and incomes, ideally for all – but for those that may be negatively affected by transformations, ensuring that they are supported and incentivized to shift to more sustainable practices
+Prosperity – working towards food and agricultural systems transformation that improves livelihoods and incomes, ideally for all – but for those that may be negatively affected by transformations, ensuring that they are supported and incentivized to shift to more sustainable practices

 Food intersects with most of the primary conservation issues.
 We work at the global level to shape agendas and ensure that food systems transformation is included as a solution to biodiversity loss, climate change and land-use change.
 We also focus on reshaping subsidies, incentives, taxes and investments, to shift away from encouraging harmful behaviours to rewarding healthy and sustainable practices.